Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Official logo - The LinkedIn logo is available as a full word or just the 'in' icon (also referred to as the 'in' bug), both with the ® mark icon:

 Colour options - Previously, the LinkedIn logo was three colours: black, blue, and white.
-As part of the rebrand in 2019, the logo was simplified to just one colour, embracing simplicity and increasing readability.
+As part of the 2019 rebrand, the logo was simplified to a single colour, embracing simplicity and improving readability.

-In addition to the updated logo, LinkedIn also presented their new brand system highlighting their passion for the community, which they express through illustrations and a warmer colour palette.
+In addition to the updated logo, LinkedIn also unveiled its new brand system, highlighting its passion for the community through illustrations and a warmer colour palette.

 While the default LinkedIn logo is blue, the black or white version can be used where the layouts are black and white only.
-It's also allowed to use the white logo on dark backgrounds so that it's easier to see.
+It's also allowed to use the white logo on dark backgrounds to make it easier to see.

 Minimum size - The minimum size of the logo and the 'in' icon is 21px on the screen.
 The correct height for the full LinkedIn logo is always measured by the height of the 'in' icon.